techidaily/site-win11-tips/source/_posts/decoding-the-mechanics-behind-failed-usb-attachment-in-virtualbox.md

  VirtualBox can only attach USB 1.0 devices to a virtual machine.
 You need to install the extension pack to add USB 2.0 or 3.0 devices.
 Here’s how to do it.

 1. Open VirtualBox on your system and navigate to**Help > About VirtualBox** .
 Note the version currently installed on your system.
-2. Launch any web browser on your system and go to the[official VirtualBox download page](https://www.virtualbox.org/wiki/Downloads) .
+2. Launch any web browser on your system and go to the [official VirtualBox download page](https://www.virtualbox.org/wiki/Downloads) .
 3. Click on the build number which is present on your system.
 Scroll down and download its corresponding extension pack.
 4. Now, open VirtualBox.
 Navigate to**File > Tools > Extension Pack Manager** .
 ![_Install the VirtualBox Extension Pack](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/_Install-the-VirtualBox-Extension-Pack.jpg)